swinner95/MachineLearning/Readme.md

 ### Hyperparameter optimization
-Use this [notebook](https://msasg.visualstudio.com/Bing_and_IPG/_git/deeprank?path=%2Fdeeprank%2Fpagerec.ipynb&_a=preview) to walkthrough how to set up your resources and to learn how to submit an AML Pipeline using the sweep component.
+Hyperparameter tuning, also called hyperparameter optimization, is the process of finding the configuration of hyperparameters that results in the best performance.
+The process is typically computationally expensive and manual.Use this [notebook](https://msasg.visualstudio.com/Bing_and_IPG/_git/deeprank?path=%2Fdeeprank%2Fpagerec.ipynb&_a=preview) to walkthrough how to set up your resources and to learn how to submit an AML Pipeline using the sweep component.
 The **Hyperparameter Optimization** section of the notebook covers how to configure and submit a pipeline sweep job.

-**get link to sweep comp doc**
+See [here](https://componentsdk.azurewebsites.net/components/sweep_component.html) for more details on the Sweep component.

-The [sweep.json](https://msasg.visualstudio.com/Bing_and_IPG/_git/deeprank?path=%2Fdeeprank%2Faml_pipeline%2Fconfigs%2Fpipeline_params%2Fsweep.json) file outlines how you can:
+The [sweep.json](https://msasg.visualstudio.com/Bing_and_IPG/_git/deeprank?path=%2Fdeeprank%2Faml_pipeline%2Fconfigs%2Fpipeline_params%2Fsweep.json) file outlines how you can do the following tasks.
+Use the configuration file to edit the parameters and settings for your job.

   * Define the parameter search space.
 In this example, we are tuning on **batch_size_per_gpu** and **learning_rate**.
   * Specify a primary metric to optimize.
 In this example, we are optimizing the metric **onedcg_3**.
   * Specify early termination policy for low-performing runs
   * Create and assign resources
   * Launch an experiment with the defined configuration
   * Visualize the training runs
   * Select the best configuration for your model

 #### Visualize hyperparameter tuning runs
 4. After you submit your training job, you can visualize your hyperparameter tuning runs in the [Azure Machine Learning studio UI](ml.azure.com),